 A benefit of participation in the Delaware Study is that data are provided for all participating institutions by Carnegie Classification.
-This allows the results from UNC institutions to be benchmarked against peers by Carnegie Classification.
-This comparison provides a national snapshot of comparable institutions' figures and helps to ground the results of UNC institutions in a national context.
+This allows the results from UNC institutions to be benchmarked against peers by Carnegie Classification.1 This comparison provides a national snapshot of comparable institutions' figures and helps to ground the results of UNC institutions in a national context.
 Please note that this is not a representative sample of institutions and that both the number and specific institutions vary from year to year.

 The following pages present the faculty teaching workload section averages for the category "All Faculty," contrasting the average sections taught at UNC institutions with that of the same Carnegie classification from the Delaware Study.
-Appendix B presents the campus level "All Faculty" details for sections taught and student credit hours (SCHs) per FTE faculty.
-Appendix C presents the campus level information for a subset of this data, "Tenure/Tenure Track Faculty."
+Appendix B presents institutional level "All Faculty" details for sections taught and student credit hours (SCHs) per FTE faculty.2